- Staying at Home Support for Children

 The day-to-day management of all aspects of the school, including the provision made for pupils with SEND

-Supporting the school to evaluate and develop quality and impact of provision for pupils with SEN across the school.
+Supporting the school to evaluate and develop quality and impact of provision for pupils with SEND across the school.

-Tubbenden has a Family Support Worker, a Learning Mentor and a Counsellor as part of our regular in school support network for pupils.
+Tubbenden has a Family Support Worker, a Learning Mentor, and an ELSA (Emotional Literacy Support Advisor) as part of our regular in school support network for pupils.
 This team, working under the direction of the Inclusion Manager supports attendance, the development of pupils’ emotional wellbeing and social skills to enhance their independence, self-esteem and confidence and removing barriers to emotional wellbeing and learning.